×

 Of course, there are nuances to this system.
 For example, God might lead you to give more than 10 percent of your income.
 Or, your expenses might only equate to 55 percent of your income, creating more flexibility to invest.
 You may want to bolster your emergency fund before you venture into investments.
 Then there’s the question of what to invest in–you may be saving for the down payment on a rental property or funneling money into your Roth IRA.
 As you grow your earning potential, passive income, and investing acumen, you can diversify your investments.

 If you have already reached financial freedom, you may be wondering about your next steps.
 How do you protect and continue to grow your assets?
 How do you dream bigger about the impact your resources can have?
 At this stage of your investment journey, joining a reputable coaching program is highly beneficial.
-In The WealthBuilders Coaching Program, we help investors maximize their passive income and exceed growth barriers.
+In The WealthBuilders Coaching Program, we have a business track and a real estate investing track to help people maximize their passive income and exceed growth barriers.

 3. Segment Your Spending